sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 ****

 Deals with the Lavana Mantra and Mārana, Vashīkarana and other magical rites.
 Verse 8 gives the Dhyāna of Katyāyanī a form of Durgā.
-Her body is like the ["friend of air"](# "Pavanasakha: Fire is so called.").
+Her body is like the "friend of air"[^255].
 She has three eyes and wears a bright crown.
 She holds discus (Chakra), conch, sword and spear and is the Destructress of many Daityas.
 Dhyānas are also given of Rātri (night), Agni and Bhadrakālī with prayers to these Deities.
 The fifth Mantra, it is said, is from the Atharva Veda.

+[^255]: "Pavanasakha: Fire is so called."

 **————
 CHAPTER XXXIII**

 ****

-Deals with the [Anushtubh Mantra](# "The Shāradātilaka, Ch. xxiii, deals with this Mantra and Rāghaya cites it.") of 32 letters which is Vedik; the Dhyāna of the Deva of the Mantra who is Rudra is given in v.
+Deals with the Anushtubh Mantra[^256] of 32 letters which is Vedik; the Dhyāna of the Deva of the Mantra who is Rudra is given in v.
 8 and the 32 Shaktis in vv.
 12-14.
 Then follow ritual details.
 At vv.
 27, 28, a Mantra of a 100 letters (Shatākshara) is mentioned.
 It is formed by the junction of Gāyatrī, Trishtubh and Anushtubh Mantras.
 These three Mantras are respectively Sun, Fire and Moon.
 The Devatā of the combined Mantra is (v.
 31) the supreme Mahah who grants Liberation and of whom Shruti speaks.
 Vv.
 60 et seq give the Nyāsa and other rites in connection

+[^256]: "The Shāradātilaka, Ch. xxiii, deals with this Mantra and Rāghaya cites it."

 ———————————————————————————————————————